Becca-Bottens/history-project/pages/essay-01.md

 {% include feature/image.html filename="state-of-the-union-1900-1945.png" alt="image of a word cloud generated from state of the union address texts from the years 1900-1945" caption="This image is a word cloud generated from the State of the Union Addresses for years 1900 to 1945." width="75" link="https://voyant-tools.org/?corpus=9ae4a745ccac7b5d79ef70622dbac3bb&view=Cirrus" %}

 {% include feature/line-chart.html data="party-platforms-1900-1944-all" topic="Programs" %}
 This graph interested me because its highest spikes are from Franklin Roosevelt, meaning that these words have a lot to do with the New Deal programs.
-This is what my essay topic is on so this graph pertains to my essay.[^1]
+This is what my essay topic is on so this graph pertains to my essay.

 ---